squigglesdev/SimpleInteractablesUnity/README.md

 - An object of type `Toggle` can be activated by the player by pressing a button, and it remains activated until the player presses the button again.
 - An object of type `Radius` can be activated by the player if they are within a certain radius of the object, and it remains activated as long as the player is within that radius.
 If the player leaves the radius, the object is deactivated.

 `InteractableAction` is an enum that determines whether an interactable object has a narrative action or a kinetic action.
+(Unfinished - doesn't do anything at the moment)
 - A narrative action is something that advances the story or dialogue in the game, while a kinetic action is something that affects the game world, such as moving an object or opening a door.

 ## Public Fields